-The total fee paid to other Board members for 2020 was SEK 950 thousand (850).
-Board member Mikael Ekdahl received SEK 250 thousand (250).
-This amount consists of the directors' fee SEK 150 thousand (150) and compensation for serving as Chairman of the Audit Committee of SEK 100 thousand (100).
-The other four board members received SEK 150 thousand each and one received SEK 100.
+The total fee paid to other Board members for 2021 was SEK 633 thousand (950).
+Board member Mikael Ekdahl received SEK 83 thousand (250).
+This amount consists of the directors' fee and compensation for serving as Chairman of the Audit Committee up until May 2021.
+Helena Persson och Stefan Lager received SEK 50 thousand each and Stéphane Hamelin, Eric Joan and Per Åhlgren received SEK 150 each as a result of the change in number of Board members in May 2021.